-The Bachelor of Education Sports Studies and Physical Education degree (BEDSSPE) is a dynamic course that aims to produce creative educators in physical education, sport and physical activity settings.
-As well as qualifying to teach physical education, students will also graduate in a chosen specialist arts subject from one of the following: English (five places), Gaeilge/Irish, Mathematics, French, or History.
+Our Physical Education, Sports Studies and Arts degree is a dynamic course that aims to produce creative educators in physical education, sport and physical activity settings.
+As well as qualifying to teach physical education, students will also graduate in a chosen specialist arts subject from one of the following: English, Gaeilge/Irish, Mathematics, French, or History.

-Graduates from our BEDSSPE degree display independent, innovative thinking, and are agents of change in the areas of physical education, sport, and physical activity settings.
+Graduates from this programme display independent, innovative thinking, and are agents of change in the areas of physical education, sport, and physical activity settings.
 Our staff are experts and research-informed practitioners in their discipline.

-Teaching, coaching and community placements are available throughout the BEDSSPE degree, and the programmes works in partnership with schools, clubs and the community, allowing students to immerse themselves within teaching and coaching from the beginning.
+Teaching, coaching and community placements are available throughout the degree, and the programmes works in partnership with schools, clubs, and the community, allowing students to immerse themselves in teaching and coaching from the beginning.

-The BEDSSPE degree also operates a comprehensive wellbeing mentoring programme involving buddy mentoring, tutor mentoring, and teacher/coach mentors.
+The Physical Education, Sports Studies and Arts degree also operate a comprehensive well-being mentoring programme involving buddy mentoring, tutor mentoring, and teacher/coach mentors.